Locations:

 Advertisement

 • Primary mitral regurgitation.
-In this case, the problem is the valve itself.
+In this type, the problem is the valve itself.
 Structural damage to one or more parts of the valve prevents it from closing normally.
 For example, the valve leaflets may become too stretchy to form a tight seal or too stiff to close.

 MR of either type may be: